pagkly/Zed/Investopedia3/Using Hedonic Pricing to Determine the Factors Impacting Home Prices.md

 The hedonic pricing model has many advantages, including the ability to estimate values, based on concrete choices, particularly when applied to property markets with readily available, accurate data.
 At the same time, the method is flexible enough to be adapted to relationships among other market goods and external factors.

 Hedonic pricing also has significant drawbacks, including its ability to only capture consumers’ willingness to pay for what they perceive are environmental differences and their resulting consequences.
 For example, if potential buyers are not aware of a contaminated water supply or impending early morning construction next door, the price of the property in question will not change accordingly.
-Hedonic pricing also does not always incorporate external factors or regulations, such as [taxes](https://www.investopedia.com/terms/t/taxes.asp) and [interest rates](https://www.investopedia.com/terms/i/interestrate.asp), which could also have a significant impact on prices.
+Hedonic pricing also does not always incorporate external factors or regulations, such as [[taxes]](https://www.investopedia.com/terms/t/taxes.asp) and [[interest rates]](https://www.investopedia.com/terms/i/interestrate.asp), which could also have a significant impact on prices.

 ## Example of Hedonic Pricing